Fly Fishing Aitutaki, Cook Islands

 SINGLE ANGLER EXPEDITIONS

 This Aitutaki atoll destination is priced either for two anglers sharing a twin room (plus guide and boat).
-However if you are a single angler, we have provided a rate for the same itinerary – but with single room occupancy, and 1:1 guide/boat to angler ratio.
+However if you are a single angler, we have provided another rate for the same itinerary – but with single room occupancy, and an option of 1:1 guide/boat to angler ratio.

-Please contact us to discuss any pricing for any variation to the sample itinerary outlined.
-We’re available and ready to help plan your visit to Aitutaki, Cook Islands.
+Please contact us to discuss any pricing for any variation to the sample itinerary outlined and to design a bespoke itinerary just for you.
+We’re ready to help plan your visit to Aitutaki, Cook Islands.